 Joel is an active member of the The National Police Accountability Project (NPAP), which was founded with the intent of helping to foster good police practices, to provide support for grassroots and victims’organizations combating police misconduct, and to end abusive and improper police misconduct.

 Joel has been described as fearless in pursuit of justice in his Civil Rights work.
 “My father was career Air Force.
 He took an oath to defend the Constitution of the United States against enemies both foreign and domestic.
 I go to work on civil rights cases to fight to defend the same principles.”
 Joel is motivated by the service of his father USAF Captain Richard Robbins, who was shot down in 1966 and his remains recovered in 1996, to work tirelessly on behalf of his clients in all of his personal injury work.
 “I remember being at a deposition and one of the lawyers observing that ‘you really care about your clients’.
 That’s why I went into law.
 I always remember that no one is ever injured so that my family can eat.
 I went into law to help those who have been injured.”

-Since 1993, Joel has been married to his wife Cathy who taught art at Xavier College Preparatory until their two children, Ben and Laney, were born.
+Since 1993, Joel has been married to his wife Cathy, who teaches art at Xavier College Preparatory.
+They have two children, Ben and Laney.
 Joel enjoys playing basketball and hanging out with his family.